How to complete the Destiny 2 Preservation mission and puzzle

-The Destiny 2 Preservation mission and its symbol puzzle are now available as part of The Witch Queen expansion.
-With the race for the world’s first completion of the new Vow of the Disciple Raid over, all owners of Destiny 2 The Witch Queen can hop into this mission and infiltrate the Darkness Pyramid Ship that lies in the swamps of Savathun’s Throne World in this mission.
+The Destiny 2 Preservation mission is triggered by the Report: Pyramid-Inspect job you can grab from the Mars Enclave Evidence Board, as part of The Witch Queen expansion.
+This mission sees Guardians trying to infiltrate the Darkness Pyramid Ship that can be found in the swamps of Savathun’s Throne World near the Vow of the Disciple Raid node.
+It actually takes place in much of the same area as the raid so is a good way to get a feel for what that involves.
 Here’s what you need to do to complete the Destiny 2 Preservation mission and solve the symbol puzzle within to get lore entries and the Raid Exotic Ghost Shell.

 Destiny 2 Preservation mission start